 MBC has been clinically-proven to improve overall outcomes of therapy by providing consistent, objective insight into a client’s care journey.
 MBC provides insight into treatment progress, empowers transparent conversations between you and your therapist, and provides increased awareness and understanding of what you may be experiencing and why.
 Here at Two Chairs we believe strongly in evidence-based practice, and MBC is a core component that helps us ensure we are delivering the highest quality care possible.

-All clients receive two brief surveys, one before and one after each session, directly in their email inbox.
-The pre-session wellness survey monitors general well-being.
-The post-session alliance survey tracks your therapeutic relationship with your therapist and your experience in-session.
+All clients receive pre-session wellness surveys before each therapy session, directly in their email inbox.
+These surveys monitor your general well-being and therapeutic relationship with your therapist.
 Your therapist will automatically see your results, so you can review and discuss them in-session to help inform your care.
-These digital surveys will in some cases replace existing in-session paper surveys, and in other cases supplement existing surveys and other measurement tools.
-By combining in-person clinical expertise with your client feedback, MBC enables us to better tailor care to you at every step of the way.
+These digital surveys may supplement additional surveys and other measurement tools.
+By combining clinical expertise with your client feedback, MBC enables us to better tailor care to you at every step of the way.

 Currently, there is no direct way for you to view your data outside of session.
 Your therapist will have access and can review your results and progress with you during each session.